altumguides/altumguides.github.io/index.md

   - You can select an image that you think is not the identity that is representative of the subject.
 Doing this will modify the `Percentage` information.
 You can use this information to help you in this task.
 Images that may not satisfy this condition include:
 	  - Images with more than 3 people in it.
 	  - Images with no faces to identify.
-> Note: An image is representative ONLY IF the subject is in there and is the focus.
+  - Generally, if the subject is in the picture and is the focus, then the image is representative.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM2OTI2NDU3OV19
+eyJoaXN0b3J5IjpbMjA4NzEyNTMxXX0=
 -->